Property tax: Form 17 - Get the details right

 Many married owners of jointly owned rented properties assume that so long as they declare the profit on one of their individual tax returns then that is their legal liability done.

-But as one AccountingWEB member recently recounted in recently recounted, this is not necessarily correct, particularly if there is an uneven split of income and the taxpayers may need to complete a form 17.
+But as one AccountingWEB member recently recounted in Any Answers, this is not necessarily correct, particularly if there is an uneven split of income and the taxpayers may need to complete a form 17.
 In response to this and numerous previous queries, this article covers the basic requirements of form 17 and considers the options it provides for efficient tax planning.

 Types of ownership